oemof/oemof-solph/doc/oemof_solph.rst

 You should not set all 3 parameters at the same time, since it will lead to overditermination.

-This following example-storage pictures a PHES.
+The following example pictures a PHES.
 Both flows and the storage itself (representing: pump, turbine, basin) are free in their investment.
 You can set the parameters to `None` or delete them as `None` is the default value.

 .. code-block:: python